TechForUK/brexchat/content/help/_index.md

 ---
-title: Getting started
+title: Let's talk about Brex, baby
 type: help
 ---

 **Arguing does not change minds, it just causes resentment.**

-We have some tips that encourage positive conversations, inspired by the work of psychiatrist and political scientist Dr Karin Tamerius.
+We have some tips that encourage positive conversations.

 The process has 5 steps: